keuss/git-cheatsheet/README.md

 ## Misc

 - What is `origin` : origin is an alias on your system for a particular remote repository.
 It's not actually a property of that repository (see [here](http://stackoverflow.com/questions/9529497/what-is-origin-in-git)).
 - What is `HEAD` : you can think of the HEAD as the "current branch.
-"HEAD" (uppercase) refers exclusively to the currently active head.
+"HEAD" (uppercase) refers exclusively to the currently active head (see [here](http://stackoverflow.com/questions/2304087/what-is-head-in-git)).

 ## .gitconfig